 Committee on the Budget, Jim Nussle (IA), Chairman

 H.R.
 25, Fair Tax Act of 2005

 From the Hearing – Panel 3 . . .

 The Joint Tax Committee, the Brookings Institution, Citizens for Tax Justice, and the Institute on Taxation and Economic Policy have all stated that in order to keep Federal tax revenues constant, a 50 to 60 percent sales tax would be required.
 That is, a levy of $50 to $60 would be imposed on a $100 purchase.

 The rate advertised in Linder’s bill was that the tax rate would be 23% inclusive.
 That was a mathematical deception.
 The real rate was 30%.
-The difference is in the way the rate was calculated: if I bought a shirt for $10 and paid, I would have to pay, under their tax, $13 with the sales tax added.
-They then convert that to 23 percent by taking the $13 and claiming that the right number to derive is what percentage of 13 is the total tax, and that is 23 percent.
-But, in truth, the add-on to the price you would pay at the retail counter is 30 percent.
+The difference is in the way the rate was calculated: if I bought a shirt for $10 with $3.00 sales tax (30%), the total paid is $13.
+They then convert that to the 23 percent rate by taking the $13 and claiming that the right number to derive is what percentage of 13 is the total tax rate, and that number is 23 percent.
+But, in truth, the add-on to the price for the sales tax you would pay at the retail counter is 30 percent.